Roya Maboudian, Group Leader

 My research focuses on improving sensitivity and selectivity of gas sensors.

 B.S.
 Material Chemistry, Chongqing University, Chongqing, China, 2011

 Samuel He, Undergraduate Student

-My research will focus on synthesizing metal-organic frameworks for gas sensing applications.
+My research is on utilizing self-assembled monolayers and metal-organic frameworks for increased sensitivity in gas sensing.